vanivamshi/Obfuscator/README.md

 4) Control Flow Flattening - Flatten Control Flow: Inserts if True: pass to flatten control flow in the code

-5) Variable and Function Transformation:
+5) Variable and Function Transformation -
 (a) Inline Functions: Function inlining is not explicitly shown but can be added as needed, (b) Function Splitting: More complex splitting techniques can be incorporated as needed

-6) Dynamic Runtime Alteration
+6) Dynamic Runtime Alteration -
 (a) Code Swapping: This example does not directly swap code but demonstrates dynamic execution with exec, (b) Self-Modifying Code: The script itself does not modify at runtime but could be extended to include such functionality